-Red Sox, Yankees delayed 4 minutes by fire alarm at Fenway
+Red Sox, Yanks delayed 4 minutes in 4th by Fenway fire alarm

-BOSTON (AP) — The finale of the series between the New York Yankees and Boston Red Sox on Sunday night was delayed four minutes when the fire alarms at Fenway Park went off.
+BOSTON (AP) — The finale of the series between the New York Yankees and Boston Red Sox on Sunday night was delayed in the fourth inning when a malfunctioning sprinkler head set off the fire alarm at Fenway Park.

+With two outs in the top of the fourth, the game scoreless and Yankees designated hitter Giancarlo Stanton at the plate, emergency lights began flashing and a piercing alarm sounded in the 109-year-old ballpark.
+The umpires called time, but both teams remained on the field.

-The game resumed, and the Red Sox posted a note on the scoreboard that said: “The cause of the alarm was investigated and no further action is required.
+The game resumed after four minutes, and the Red Sox posted a note on the scoreboard that said: “The cause of the alarm was investigated and no further action is required.
 Thank you for your patience and enjoy the game.”

-The Red Sox did not immediately comment on the cause of the alarm.
+A Red Sox spokesman said the alarm was due to a faulty sprinkler head.
+There were no injuries or damages, he said.

 The Red Sox and Yankees entered their last meeting of the regular season tied with 88-67 records, in position to meet in the AL wild-card game.
 The winner of Sunday’s game would take the lead in the race to host the one-game playoff.